techieshark/strongly-typed-jekylled/_posts/2013-07-13-welcome-to-jekyll.markdown

 Notes & Modifications:
 <ul class="style1">
 <li>Removed left sidebar, right sidebar, no-sidebar links from header wrapper (in \_includes/head-wrapper.html).
 Rather than locating those files in the root directory, they're now layouts in \_layouts directory).
-The default layout is used for the front page index (\_layouts/default.html), posts use the right hand sidebar layout (\_layouts/right-sidebar.html), and the strongly-typed.html and archive.html pages use the no-sidebar layout (\_layouts/no-sidebar.html).</li>
+The default layout is used for the front page index (\_layouts/default.html), posts use the right hand sidebar layout (\_layouts/right-sidebar.html), and the strongly-typed.html and archive.html pages use the no-sidebar layout (\_layouts/no-sidebar.html).
+If you want a left sidebar, overwrite the post.html file with the contents of left-sidebar.html.</li>
 <li>The site name and description shown at the top of pages is set in \_config.yml.</li>
 <li>The contact info at the bottom of pages is set in \_config.yml.</li>
 <li>Some lorum ipsum text from Stronly Typed has been replaced with text from [Space Ipsum](http://spaceipsum.com).</li>